epogrebnyak/icode/julia_surprise_me/index.md

 use Revise.jl that should have prevented it.

 The links list in the article is still one of its most useful parts.
-There are two recent helpful additions, that I put below.
+There are several recent helpful additions, that I put below.

 ## Julia for pythonistas